ctimmons/t4_sql_examples/README.md

 First, download and build the [cs_Utilities](https://github.com/ctimmons/cs_utilities) Visual Studio solution from GitHub.

-Then make these changes to the projects in this solution to generate the code on your system...
+Then make these changes to the projects in this solution to generate the code on your system:

 In the Main.tt file in each project (except for the T4_Utilities project - it doesn't have a Main.tt file):